We have an amazing range of courses and a choice of how you study

 Teesside University Alumni Association

 Are you creative and love computer games?
 Want to combine your traditional art skills with cutting-edge creative technology?
 The computer games artist creates a game's characters, assets, environments, creatures and vehicles, as well as producing concept art and storyboards at the planning stages.

-More about the Foundation Year Games and Animation
+More about the Art Foundation Year Games and Animation

 View the part-time programme structure

 This module teaches you the creative processes of planning and developing concepts and related artwork for computer games and animation using a variety of methods, including hand-drawn and digital illustration.
 You develop digital illustration work using industry standard image manipulation software.
 You discuss and explore the pre-production process focusing particularly on scriptwriting, storyboarding, and concept art through a series of lectures and studio based sessions.
 We introduce you to other areas of development such as planning and budgeting, design, research techniques, idea generation and layout, cinematography and art direction.
 This module aims to:

 This module will help you develop ideas for scripts, storyboards, characters, environments and props as well as give you a broad understanding of the entire process involved in the production of a computer game or animation.
 AssessmentThere is an individual in-course assessment which includes much of the work you’ve produced over the course of the module during tutorial sessions.
 There are three distinct parts, a script, concept art, storyboards and an animatic.
 You are given each part during the relevant block of lectures.